U.S. Road Trips: The Northeast

 Good to know: Jacob's Pillow, Mass MoCA, Kripalu, and Canyon Ranch are all here.

-Head to Nantucket if you're in the mood for a new flavor profile on one the coast's most historic islands.
-Do Dupree & Company for provisions, Brick Bistro for brunch, Ventuno for dinner, and Brotherhood of Thieves for a sunset beer.
+If you're in the mood for a new flavor profile on one the coast's most historic islands.
+Do Provisions for brunch, Ventuno for dinner, and Brotherhood of Thieves for a sunset beer.
 Shack up at White Elephant or Wauwinet.

 Route to take: JetBlue flies to the island during summer months.